goblin-trade/goblin-docs/src/technical_overview.md

 - Iteration: Orders are matched one-after the other in a price-time priority, necessitating iteration.

-Fairy has invented a novel storage engine called **Iterable Tick Map** that wraps around EVM's storage-trie for gas efficiency.
+Goblin has invented a novel storage engine called **Iterable Tick Map** that wraps around EVM's storage-trie for gas efficiency.
 Ethereum's slot storage is a merkle-patricia tree that allows key-value lookups, but no iterations.
 The key and value are both 256 bit in size.

 ![](./assets/bitmap-list.drawio.svg)